Tips for turning our fears into motivation

 1. Choose a fear you can manage

 Start by focussing on the smaller fears, the ones that feel easier to manage – like having to slow down in older age because you’re not as physically active as you’d like.
-Once you’ve proven you can take ownership of these, you can use the same technique on the bigger, scarier ones.
+Successfully addressing these smaller fears can help you build confidence to tackle larger, potentially more intimidating ones.

 2. Ask yourself what's behind that fear?

 Try to picture where the fear comes from and what really lies behind it.
 When you’ve identified the true meaning of your fear, you can take the next step.

 For example, take the fear of slowing down as you get older.
 For one person, the meaningful aspect might be the fear of not being able to join in activities with their kids or grandchildren.
 For someone else, it might be the fear of having to give up something they enjoy, like a sport, or hobby.

 This is your motivating fear – the fear that’s going to help you improve your health and wellbeing as you move forward into the future.

 Make yourself accountable by sharing your motivating fear with friends or family.
 Sharing your intentions to improve your wellbeing with others will help you commit to facing and owning those fears.
 If you’d rather keep it to yourself, simply writing it down can also help.